trsftyro/trsftyro.github.io/_pages/about.md

-# Welcome!
+# Liu Yuyang (刘宇扬）

 ## About Me

-I'm Liu Yuyang, a research fellow in [Shanghai Zhangjiang Institute of Mathematics](https://www.szim.ac.cn/).
-I obtained a PhD in Statistics from Shanghai Jiao Tong University.
-I am devoted in the methodology on statistical inference with interesting theoretical result.
+I am a Research Fellow in [Shanghai Zhangjiang Institute of Mathematics](https://www.szim.ac.cn/).
+I am a Ph.D in statistics graduated from [School of Mathematical Sciences at Shanghai Jiao Tong University](https://math.sjtu.edu.cn/) in 2024.
+I am devoted to develop the methodology on statistical inference with interesting theoretical result.

 ## My interests